jhuus/BriteKit/command-reference.md

   -c, --cfg PATH  Path to YAML file defining config overrides.
   -d, --db FILE   Path to the database.
 Defaults to value of
                   cfg.train.training_db.
   --name TEXT     Optional class name.
-If this and --csv are omitted, do all
+If this and --classes are omitted, do all
                   classes.
   --classes FILE  Path to CSV listing classes to reextract.
 Alternative to
                   --name.
 If this and --name are omitted, do all classes.